Bloomerang + Zapier: How to Automate Donor Stewardship Tasks

 Trigger: Recurring gift created → Action: Add constituent to a monthly donor welcome and nurture sequence

 Monthly donors are your most valuable segment.
-They deserve their own communication track — not the same emails that go to one-time donors.
-A dedicated monthly donor sequence we built for one client runs at a 57% open rate.
+They deserve their own communication track—not the same emails that go to one-time donors.

-5. Year-end and campaign follow-up
+5. Automated year-end and campaign follow-up

 Trigger: Transaction during a specific fund or date range → Action: Add to a post-campaign follow-up sequence